CHOBE NATIONAL PARK

 Travellers with no 4×4 experience are recommended to partake on a guided mobile safari.
 Local guides and local companies have excellent knowledge of the wildlife and the Chobe park.
 When you join a local safari company, you will most likely be staying in a wild bush camp.
 The public camp offers showers and toilets and water.
 It is however still recommended to carry your water, firewood and meals.

 Animals are wild and do roam free inside the Chobe national park.
 Please consider this when camping at the public campsites in the Chobe park.
 We do recommend that no food is left out at your campsite.
 This attracts wildlife and can create some uncomfortable experiences.
-When leaving your campsite during the day, we recommend to store all food and rubbish safely.
+When leaving your campsite during the day, we recommend storing all food and rubbish safely.

 We do recommend that you join a local mobile safari company when visiting Chobe National Park.
 There are many 4×4 two spoor track roads along with a high concentration of animals.
 Travellers with no experience can quickly get themselves into uncomfortable situations inside the park.